TiBook

 Changelog

-I might be occasionally updating this post with technical details, corrections, or verified working/broken hardware/software combinations; but for the overall experience and conclusions, I’m planning a separate entry.
+I might be occasionally updating this post with technical details, corrections, or verified working/broken hardware/software combinations.